MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Providers.md

 ## Installing and removing providers

 Providers are typically installed via PowerShell modules.
-Importing the module load the provider into your session.
+Importing the module loads the provider into your session.
 You cannot uninstall the built-in providers.
 You can uninstall providers loaded by other modules.

 You can unload a provider from the current session.
 You can do this by using the